Oni (band): History

+2014–2021: Ironshore and early collaborations

-ONI formed in 2014.
+Oni formed in 2014.
 They released their debut album, Ironshore, in 2016, on Black Light Media Records and Metal Blade Records.
 Longtime Lamb of God producer Josh Wilbur produced and mixed the album and the song "The Only Cure" featured Lamb of God frontman Randy Blythe.

 Wilbur produced Oni's Alone EP, released by Blacklight Media/Metal Blade in 2019.
 The same year, Jake Oni contributed guest vocals to Lamb of God guitarist Mark Morton's solo album, Anesthetic.
-He appeared on the song "The Never," alongside Chuck Billy, David Ellefson, and Roy Mayorga, and is credited as cowriter on "Cross Off," featuring late Linkin Park vocalist Chester Bennington.
+He appeared on the song "The Never," alongside Chuck Billy, David Ellefson, and Roy Mayorga, and is credited as co-writer on "Cross Off," featuring late Linkin Park vocalist Chester Bennington.

+2022–2023: Loathing Light and The Silver Line

 Morton and Wilbur co-wrote and produced "The Lie," released by Oni in February 2022, with Jake credited as the only member of the band.
 American trap metal duo City Morgue appeared on another song called "War Ender", with a music video being released on April 13.

 On April 28, 2022, Oni announced their second album, Loathing Light, which was released on June 17.
 The band also released a music video for the new song "Secrets", which features Iggy Pop and Randy Blythe from Lamb of God.

+In June 2023, Oni released "Silence In A Room Of Lies", a collaboration with Jared Dines.
+A music video for the song was released alongside it, which features footage from a documentary shot by Dines.

+On August 24, 2023, Oni released a new song, "Aura", featuring Howard Jones (Light the Torch, ex-Killswitch Engage) and Josh Gilbert (Spiritbox, ex-As I Lay Dying), and also announced their third album, The Silver Line.
+It would be released on September 22.

+2024-Present: Addition of Jared Dines and Genesis EP

+ONI released multiple singles in 2024, all produced by Josh Gilbert (Spiritbox, ex-As I Lay Dying).
+"Control" was released on May 17, "Walk Away" was released on August 23 and "Deja Vu" was released on October 11.
+That year, Jared Dines was brought on as a permanent member of the band.
+Dines had previously been a touring member.

+In December 2024, Oni announced that it would release a new EP called Genesis on January 24 2025.

+In February 2025, it was announced that Oni would be heading out on tour with Pop Evil in North America.
+They also announced that they would be performing at 2025's edition of Radar Festival and playing their first UK headline show in London.